Video game conversion: Retro/emulation

-Advances in technology and a rising interest in retrogaming have incited a trend whereby collections of "classic" games, usually arcade games, are re-released on modern gaming systems in their original forms.
+Advances in technology and a rising interest in retro gaming have incited a trend whereby collections of "classic" games, usually arcade games, are re-released on modern gaming systems in their original forms.
 This is usually carried out by means of custom emulators, which reproduce the activity of the original arcade ROMs.
 In other words, instead of rewriting the code for the game itself onto the new hardware system, the programmers write code which imitates the original hardware system and transfer the game code without alteration.

 Nintendo's Game Boy Advance has had hundreds of conversions of older games, including games originally written for the SNES, whose hardware bears some similarities to the Game Boy Advance.

 Conversion kit

-A conversion kit, also known as a software kit, is special equipment that can be installed into an arcade machine that changes the current arcade video game it plays into another one.
+A conversion kit, also known as a software kit, is special equipment that can be installed into an arcade cabinet that changes the current arcade video game it plays into another one.
 For example, a conversion kit can be used to reconfigure an arcade machine designed to play one game so that it would play its sequel or update instead, such as from Street Fighter II: Champion Edition to Street Fighter II Turbo.

 A conversion kit can be sold in the form of a printed circuit board (PCB) for a compatible arcade system (such as the Sega Model systems), or a ROM cartridge for a multi-game arcade system (such as the Neo Geo).